Introduction: DIY TI-99/4a Composite Video Cable

-Being the type of guy that is very much into retro technology, I find it hard to pass up a good deal on vintage electronics.
+Being the type of guy that is very much into retro technology (check out my website: www.retrodepot.net), I find it hard to pass up a good deal on vintage electronics.
 Recently I came into the possession of a second Texas Instruments TI-99/4a computer.

 Having one with lots of bells and whistles, I decided I would turn this particular computer into a loaner unit for a friend who works as an IT Director.
 Since he likes to toy around with retro tech as well, I figured this would be the perfect opportunity for the two of us to collaborate on coding projects.
 There was only one problem...